 It is not uncommon for backpackers to need to cancel pre-made travel arrangements for any number of reasons.
 Delays from the transport carrier could also mean you have to remain where you are until your flight is rescheduled.
 This could interrupt your own schedule if you have to connect with other flights and leave you seriously out-of-pocket if you have to purchase another set of tickets.
 Backpackers travel insurance can eliminate this risk as it can meet the out-of-pocket costs you may be otherwise be liable for.
 Note that most insurers will only provide a benefit for trip cancellation if the cancellation is due to events that are out of the insured persons control.

 4. Liability charges

 You have no doubt read of some high-profile cases where travellers abroad have fell afoul of some local law.
 In some cases it could be quite an expensive exercise to prove your innocence and retain your freedom once again.
 Personal liability will cover the policyholder for bodily injuries or damage to other persons that are the result of a claim that has been made against the insured.

 5. Theft of cash, credit card fraud and replacement and loss of personal belongings

 It is no secret that backpackers are known for travelling in particularly hairy areas.
-Backpackers are often drawn to locations high in petty crime where one glance to the left could see their belongings lost in one swift grab.
+Solo travellers can sometimes find themselves in locations high in petty crime where one glance to the left could see their belongings lost in one swift grab.
 Travel cover policies will offer cover for theft and loss of cash and personal belongings by thieves and transport carriers during their travels.
 It is worth noting that most insurers will require some form of proof of purchase of the item in order for it to be eligible for a claim.
-Typical documentation that is generally required includes;
+Typical documentation that is generally required includes:

 - Valuation documents